 To preview a question in your assignment, click on the "play" button next to the question.

-To delete a question from your assignment, click on the X underneath the “Apply to All” button.
+To delete a question from your assignment, click on the X to the right of the question.

-To edit a question in your assignment, click on the pencil underneath the “Apply to All” button.
+To edit a question from your assignment, click on the pencil to the right of the question.
 For in-depth instructions on how to edit a question, please see the Editing Questions help notes.

 To reorder questions in an assignment, click on the three dots to the left of the question’s title.
 Then drag the question to its desired location in the assignment.